Skip to main content

 Read the full analysis

-More analysis View all Afghanistan analysis Food security
+More analysis reports View all Afghanistan food security analysis reports Monthly analysis

 Special Report Global June 23, 2025